How Can You Test the Air In Your House For Mold?

 Step 4: Retrieve the Sample

-At the end of the 48 hours, you can finally disturb the sample room.
+You can finally disturb the sample room at the end of the 48 hours.
 Replace the petri dish’s lid and tape the median area between the lid and the dish to seal the air with the spores in.
-You can use scotch tape, electrical tape, or even painter’s tape.
+You can use scotch, electrical, or painter’s tape.
 The only danger of some brands or types is if they are too difficult to remove from the petri dish.

 Write the date on the label (which your kit should include) and adhere to the petri dish at the bottom.
 Store the sample in a dark place with little sunlight, like in a drawer.
 You will be holding onto the petri dish as the spores slowly begin to grow into visible and detectable mold.
 This will give you definitive proof that the room in your home does have spores.